 March 10: The inauguration of the Walker Percy Center for Writing & Publishing at Loyola's Monroe Library

-A student/community reading group for the Walker Percy novel, The Last Gentleman, moderated by Kevin Rabelais
+November 16: The Walker Percy Book Club held a student/community discussion group for the Walker Percy novel, The Last Gentleman, moderated by Kevin Rabalais

 January 26: A screening of Win Riley's documentary on Walker Percy, followed by a panel discussion with Win Riley, Rhoda Faust, and Marcus Smith